GJMcClintock/cfb_duckdb/README.md

 To get started, clone this repo and in a virtual environment run `pip install requirements.txt`.

-You will also need to create a file called `settings.py` in the root of your cloned repo and add `API_KEY='YOUR_KEY_HERE'` as the contents of the file.
+You will also need to create a file called `settings.py` in the root of your cloned repo and add `API_KEY='Bearer <YOUR_KEY_HERE>'` as the contents of the file.
 If you are running a GitHub Action on your clone, add a repository secret named `CFBD_API_KEY` and the existing action config file will create the `settings.py` file at run time.

 ## Usage